Espad0/intro-computer-vision/README.md

 In case you need to select specific elements from an array to perform some operations on them - you will use indexing and slicing operations.
 In Numpy you can access individual elements, rows, and columns, as well as using boolean indexing to select elements that match certain conditions.

 As common in Python, indexing starts from 0.
-To access an element, you should put two numbers in a square brackets.
+To access an element in a 2D array, you should put two numbers in a square brackets.
 The first you accessing the rows, then the columns.
 You can also access only rows by one index and only columns by using [:, n], where *n* - the index of the column.

 ```python
 arr = np.array([[1, 2, 3],